Most people never claim them because the deadlines pass quietly. OweMe finds the settlements you qualify for before it's too late.

 Step 1 of 3 — takes about 60 seconds

-Once a deadline passes, the court permanently closes registration — even if you were clearly eligible.
+Once a deadline passes, you can't claim — even if you qualified.
 That money is gone forever.

 Anyone who bought apps or in-app purchases on the Australian App Store between 2017–2022 may be included.